govpilot/legacy-deployment-scripts/README.md

-# legacy-deployment-scripts
+# Legacy Deployment Scripts
-Scripts to deploy to legacy environments
+Powershell and other scripts to deploy to legacy environments